Abdulah-Fawaz/Benchmarking-Surface-DL/README.md

  ```
  python train.py @params/experiment_1.txt
  ```

+Graph Models are: Monet, ChebNet, GConvNet (with and without TopK Pooling) and all use *train_graph.py*.
+All other models are non-graph models are executed with *train.py*.
 Results will be automatically saved in the appropriate results folder.

 # UGSCNN / Segemntation Experiments - Setting Experiment Parameters